splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

 ![Aruba Portal](../assets/images/portal-aruba.png)

-The `Guest Portal URL` will be created based on the URL of the Splash Admin followed by the path given by Site ID.
+The `Guest Portal URL` will be created based on the URL of the Splash Admin app followed by the path given by Site ID.

 Select the venue and the template and click on the Create button.